-COM is a normative computation for CEI-LR which begins with s-parameters defined for an interconnect between the BGA balls of a transmitter device and receiver device.
-The COM computation establishes a closed budget between crosstalk, ISI, and channel loss at using measurable parameters from transmitter and device specifications.
+COM is a normative computation for CEI-LR which begins with S-parameters defined for an interconnect between the BGA balls of a transmitter device and receiver device.
+The COM computation establishes a closed budget between crosstalk, ISI, and channel loss, using parameters from transmitter and device specifications.

-COM measures the performance margin of an interconnect, but it can also be used to examine the interoperability margin of a high-speed serial system.
+COM predicts the performance margin of an interconnect, but it can also be used to examine the interoperability margin of a high-speed serial system.
 Since COM includes the calculation of the ISI (inter-symbol interference) that remains after equalization and the effects of noise, jitter, and crosstalk, the derivation of COM itself can offer insights into the strengths and weaknesses of a design.

-The CEI-112G-VSR spec provides recommended minimum values for COM.
-In addition the COM computations report a Vertical Eye Closure (VEC) estimate which is the more closely related to the output specification and is computed from COM using Equation 25-1.
+A COM value can be translated to an estimate of Vertical Eye Closure (VEC), which is more closely related to the output specification, using Equation (25-19).

-$$VEC = -20 \log{10} \left(1 - 10^{\frac{-\text{COM}}{20}} \right)$$ (25-1)
+$$VEC = -20 \log{10} \left( 1 - 10^{\frac{-COM}{20}} \right)$$ (25-19)